-Other animals will be considered on a case-by-case basis by the Director of Student Life and Housing or designee.
+Other animals will be considered on a case-by-case basis by the Housing Coordinator or designee.
 Animals defined as "Dangerous Wild Animals" in the Texas Health and Safety Code §822.101 (big cats, apes, bears, hybrids of these animals), primates, high rabies risk animals (bats, fox, raccoon, coyote) venomous animals and domestic animals with unknown health history are not allowed.